JGNN

 , which is the constant

-chain method to compute neural layer outputs.
-This is a a variation of operation parsing, where the
+method that is a variation of operation parsing where the

 is substituted with the next layer's counter,